What is income drawdown?

 As you can vary how much or how little income you can draw (unlike an annuity which is a fixed amount every month), you’ll have more of a say over how much income is paid.

 - You’d like flexible options on death

 When you die, your nominated dependant or beneficiary can choose from a number of options.
 They can take income, receive the full remaining value of your pension fund as a lump sum, purchase an annuity or opt for a combination of these.
 You do need to be careful with the rules around this though.
-Any benefits paid as a lump sum from someone who died after the age of 75 will be taxed at their marginal tax rate.
-This means that the amount of tax will be worked out based on how much total income you receive that year – the same as how you are taxed when you are working.
+Any benefits paid as a lump sum from someone who died after the age of 75 will be taxed at the beneficiary's marginal tax rate.
+This means that the amount of tax will be worked out based on how much total income your beneficiary receives that year – the same as how you are taxed when you are working.